Paule Vézelay

-On the outbreak of the Second World War Vézelay moved back to London, but had difficulty in gaining recognition from the British art establishment, possibly because of her identification with Paris at a time when the London art world was beginning to acquire its own separate and different reputation.
-However, in 1952 she was invited by Andre Bloc, president of the Parisian constructivist abstract movement Groupe Espace, to form a London branch of that movement.
-After many difficulties and the refusal of some leading British abstract artists to join (including Victor Pasmore), she was successful in forming a small group of painters, sculptors and architects who held an exhibition in the Royal Festival Hall in 1955 which anticipated many elements of the much better known 1956 Whitechapel Gallery exhibition, This is Tomorrow.
-In the 1950s she made textile designs for Metz of Amsterdam and Heals of London.
+On the outbreak of the Second World War Vézelay moved back to Bristol, but had difficulty in gaining recognition from the British art establishment.
+It is considered that this was due to sexism and the war.
+She painted abstracts of war damage and was part of the Home Guard.
+In the 1950s she began to work in textile design for Metz & Co of Amsterdam and Heal's of London as a source of income but continued to produce abstract paintings.
+In 1952 she was invited by Andre Bloc, president of the Parisian constructivist abstract movement Groupe Espace, to form a London branch of that movement.
+After many difficulties and the refusal of some leading British abstract artists to join (including Victor Pasmore), she was successful in forming a small group of painters, sculptors and architects.
+The group held an exhibition in the Royal Festival Hall in 1955 which anticipated many elements of the better known 1956 Whitechapel Gallery exhibition, This is Tomorrow.

 In many of her works, Vézelay's abstract imagery, such as floating quasi-biomorphic shapes, was outside the main characteristics of the constructivist approach.
-She had a lifelong aim of creating works which were "pleasing and happy” – not terms generally associated with Constructivism.
+She had a lifelong aim of creating works which were "pleasing and happy"—not terms generally associated with Constructivism.
 However, her view that 'pure' abstract art enhanced the environment, and her involvement with Groupe Espace in the 1950s which promoted the concept of a synthesis (or close collaboration) between architects and abstract painters and sculptors, place her at least in part within the Constructivist tradition.
 Her post-war textile designs for Heals also place her firmly within the 20th century Modern Movement.

-The Tate gave Vézelay a retrospective exhibition in 1983 – a late recognition of the quality of her work and her significant place in art history as one of the first British artists to embark on a lifetime exploration and development of abstraction.
+The Tate gave Vézelay a retrospective exhibition in 1983—a late recognition of the quality of her work and her significant place in art history as one of the first British artists to embark on a lifetime exploration and development of abstraction.
+A television programme of an interview with her was broadcast by the BBC in 1984 as part of a series about influential abstract artists.

-Paule Vézelay was also included in Pallant House Radical Women exhibition, focusing on the works of Jessica Dismorr and her contemporaries, in early 2020.
+Vézelay was included in Pallant House's Radical Women exhibition, which displayed the works of Jessica Dismorr and her contemporaries, in early 2020.

+The Royal West of England Academy in Bristol organised a major retrospective of her work from 25 January 2025 until 27 April 2025.

+Collections

+Vézelay's work is held in the following permanent collections: